Clinical Knowledge

 Diagnosis Fasting BGL >6.9 mmol/L; HbA1c; clinical DKA presentation Fasting BGL >6.9 mmol/L; HbA1c; clinical HHS presentation

 Treatment Insulin therapy (lifelong).
 Prehospital: manage DKA or hypoglycaemia as presenting emergency.
-Lifestyle modification, oral antihyperglycaemics (Metformin first-line), insulin if required
+Lifestyle modification, oral antihyperglycaemics (Metformin often first-line), insulin if required

 Shared Complications Advanced glycosylated end products (AGE) — vascular damage.
 Neuropathy, nephropathy, retinopathy, CVD, stroke, decreased immunity.